fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 ![Cloudflare free plan.](../../img/blog/cloudflare-free.png 'Cloudflare free plan')

 4. You'll see your DNS records, if there are any.
-Don't worry about this right now and click on the **Continue to activate** button.
+Don't worry about this right now and click on the **Continue to activation** button.

 ![DNS management page.](../../img/blog/cloudflare-dns-records1.png 'DNS management page')